HolyBlackCat/cpp-tutorials/language/02_basics/16_strings.md

 ```
 `s.substr(n, m)` returns a part of the string, skipping the first `n` characters and taking only `m` characters starting from there.

+## Exercise 4

+Write a program that inputs the string, and then prints it with dashes between each letter.
+E.g. given `Hello`, print `H-e-l-l-o`.

 ## String literals